-- continue to review investment returns and use this information when making decisions on investment options - continue to consider all investment options in times of low interest rates (within Council's policy framework) - continued organisational support to review funds held in trust (off balance sheet) and manage balances accordingly (refund where applicable or transfer to Council assets if appropriate and in accordance with legislative requirements)
+- continue to review investment returns and use this information when making decisions on investment options - continue to consider all investment options in times of low interest rates (within Council's policy framework) - continued organisational support to review funds held in trust (off balance sheet) and manage balances accordingly (refund where applicable or transfer to Council assets if appropriate and in accordance with legislative requirements) - all tiers of government collaborate to deliver investment in regionally transformative infrastructure which provides long-term benefits for Redlands Coast - aligned broader strategic priorities across all tiers of government driving investment that enhances the value proposition to the community

-The following graph shows how an indicator performs over the life of the Strategy compared to the adopted target.
-As indicated in the ten year financial forecast statements and outputs, it is forecast that Council will be under the target for the level of dependence on general rate revenue under the current assumptions.
+The following graph illustrates how a key performance indicator (KPI) performs over the life of the Strategy when compared to the adopted target.
+As indicated in the ten-year financial forecast statements and outputs, Council is forecasting that it will be under the target for the level of dependence on general rate revenue when applying the current assumptions.